rkomoran/2613-Portfolio/Exploratory/Exploratory1/README.md

 		- If it doesn't, check the error logs in your terminal -- you may be missing a prerequisite to run the program

-## What's the purpose of Frog Clicker?
+## What's the purpose of Frog Spawner?

 - The purpose of this program is to show some basic functions of the __pygame__ library.
 It shows basic user input/output, counters, random, logic, and grouping/ordering.